-Featuring work and interviews from some of the most exciting Pacific Northwest authors of today, Moss: Volume Seven continues our ongoing mission to support, publish, document, and celebrate the Pacific Northwest’s unique creative environment and inimitable community of writers.
+Featuring work and interviews from some of the most exciting Pacific Northwest authors of today, Moss: Volume Eight continues our ongoing mission to support, publish, document, and celebrate the Pacific Northwest’s unique creative environment and inimitable community of writers.

 Payments are handled securely through Stripe; we never receive your payment information directly, nor is it shared with third parties.